scottepalmer/Coursera-Reproducible-Research-Project-2/Assignment.TWO.md

-# Severe weather events impact on public health and the economy
+# Severe Weather Events' Impact on Public Health and the Economy
-DanH
+Scott Palmer
-August 7, 2016
+May 23, 2017

 ---

-###Synopsis
+### Synopsis

 This report is based on data from the U.S. National Oceanic and Atmospheric Administration's(NOAA) database.
 This database tracks characteristics of major storms and weather events in the United States including when